niallasher/neosocialserver/README.md

   wizard by running ```python3 -m socialserver mk-user```, to create an admin user.
 This will change in the future.
 - There is currently no real API documentation.
 If for whatever reason you want to mess with this in it's current state, you'll have to figure this out yourself, or email me.

+### What currently works?

+#### Via /api/v2
+- Creating a user
+- Modifying user (incl avatar and header image, with already uploaded images)
+- Making a post (with already uploaded images)
+- Deleting a post
+- Reporting a post
+- Following a user
+- Unfollowing a user
+- Blocking a user :(
+- Unblocking a user
+- Post feed
+- Post feed from users you follow
+- Post feed from specific set of usernames
+#### Via local utilities
+- Creating a user with custom attributes (e.g. OG server user, administrator, moderator )
+- Uploading an image and getting it's identifier for use with the api
+### What doesn't currently work?

+Everything else

+---

 ### Can I see the old server code?